edickie/bids-on-scinet/README.md

 ## FMRIPREP

 Looking at the early outputs..
 If given the whole dataset (20 subs).
 It runs the first 8 in parallel first.

+The freesurfer calls have an embedded omp thread = 8 which would imply up to 5 would compute at the same time

+note: --omp-nthreads 80 will cause only one freesurfer subject to run at a time..fail

+If we add hyperthreading cpus=80 than more ~12 will run at first.

 So we should chunk jobs into groups of 8 subjects?